Summary

 TRUE, but.

-Indeed, there is no entry barrier into Microsoft CSP as opposed to agreements like Microsoft EA or MPSA.
+Indeed, Microsoft CSP has no entry barrier compared to agreements like Microsoft EA or MPSA.
 Plus, there is no company-wide commitment like in the Enterprise Agreement or Open Value.

 But if someone pitches you CSP as a program allowing you to adjust the number of licenses monthly up and down, they aren't telling you the whole truth.

 There are three CSP license subscription terms: month, year, and three years.
-The only genuinely flexible subscription term is one month.
-But it's only available for online services like Microsoft 365 and Azure.
-Server licences don't have a monthly option.
-And it is 20% more expensive than one-year licenses.
+The only genuinely flexible subscription term is one month, but it's only available for online services like Microsoft 365 and Azure.
+Server licences don't have a monthly option, and they are 20% more expensive than one-year licenses.

 Microsoft CSP used to be more flexible through a loophole.

-Before 2022 and "New Commerce Experience", Microsoft did not enforce one-year subscriptions and allowed them to be cancelled anytime.
+Before 2022 and the "New Commerce Experience," Microsoft did not enforce one-year subscriptions and allowed them to be cancelled anytime.
 Annual subscriptions have a monthly billing option.
-And since there was no cancellation penalty, the whole CSP ecosystem exploited it to emulate true flexibility avoiding the 20% monthly subscription premium.
+Since there was no cancellation penalty, the whole CSP ecosystem exploited it to emulate true flexibility, avoiding the 20% monthly subscription premium.

 It's not possible anymore.
 You only have seven days to readjust the quantity or cancel the subscription.
 After that, you are stuck with your annual licences.
 And even if you pay for them monthly, you cannot reduce that number until the end of the subscription year.